-Roosevelt National Forest Jeeping & ATV Trails
+Roosevelt National Forest Jeeping & ATV/UTV Trails

-The extra adventurous can try out the Coney Flats trail.
-The challenging five-mile ride is easily accessed near the end of the Middle St. Vrain trail.
-Riders climb a steep, rocky and narrow trail up to The Lake, a large body of water that can run from shallow to deep depending on the season.
-Four-wheelers should stay in the center of the lake to cross and watch to make sure their air intakes don't go under water.
+Coney Creek Road: The extra adventurous can try out the Coney Flats Road.
+It can be accessed between Peaceful Valley and Ward.
+The challenging five-mile ride is easily accessed near the end of the Middle St. Vrain Road.
+Here, riders climb a steep, rocky and narrow trail up to a large body of water that can run from shallow to deep depending on the season.
+Four-wheelers should stay in the center of the body of water to cross and watch to make sure their air intakes don't go under water.
 Those who make it across will find a smaller water obstacle and then a downhill ride to Beaver Reservoir.
-Alternatively, riders can start at Beaver Reservoir and then take the steep, rocky road downhill to the Middle St. Vrain trail.
+Alternatively, riders can start at Beaver Reservoir and then take the steep, rocky road downhill to Road 72

-Places to Stay & Fun things to Do
+Places to Stay & Fun Things to Do

 More Activities & Information